By Meg Escott

 Here’s an arrangement with the toilet in a separate room (a water closet I guess).
 If you want, or if building codes dictate, there would be room for a small washbasin on the wall of the WC.
 The shower room section has a good size shower and room for a seat – a little luxury to my mind which fits comfortably in the small space.

 If you have a really small bathroom space (5ft x 4ft) the answer might be to have a small room big enough for a toilet and a washbasin and for this space to do double duty as a shower cubicle.
-You’d need to get a drain installed straight into the floor.
-I’ve seen this arrangement in apartments in Japan and in camper vans and while it does fit into a small space the water everywhere really is a pain.
+You’d need to get a drain installed straight into the floor and get the room tanked.
+I’ve seen this arrangement in apartments in Japan and in camper vans and while it does fit it's wet!